mcat115/savage-chess/README.md

 To create locally on Mac:
 ```
 git clone https://github.com/mcat115/savage-chess.git
+cd savage-chess
 yarn install
 bundle install
 bundle exec rake db:create
 bundle exec rake db:migrate
 ```
-Then in two seperate terminal windows, run `bundle exec rails s` in one and `yarn run start` in another
+Then in two seperate terminal windows both open to the project, run `bundle exec rails s` in one and `yarn run start` in another

 NOTES:
 - Rails uses strong naming conventions which automatically recognizes the addition or removal of plurality from certain file names.
 There is an error in the way rails does this, which lead to, in some cases, a model being named "board_safe" as the singular of "board_saves."
 If you spot this, it is due to the inaccuracy in the framework, not spelling a error.